Skip to content

 terminal.print(frame)

-A Color object represents a color in the RGB color space.
 The color can be initialized with an XTerm-256 color code or an RGB hex color string.
 Can be printed to display the color code and appearance as a color block.

 Attributes: